 Mix all ingredients together and chill.
 Add more water or raw honey if needed.

-- Mix 5 to 6 drops of Lavender essential oil to your bath water if you have dry skin.
+- Mix 5 to 6 drops of lavender essential oil in your bath water if you have dry skin

-- Add 2 drops of Lavender per ounce of your favorite lightly scented, unrefined organic oil (like almond oil or olive oil) for a body oil with all the benefits of lavender for improving your skin, relaxing your mind, warding off insects or helping you sleep.
+- Add 2 drops of lavender per ounce of your favourite lightly scented, unrefined organic oil (like almond oil or olive oil) for a body oil with all the benefits of lavender for improving your skin, relaxing your mind, warding off insects, or helping you sleep

 1. Wittchen HU, Hoyer J. Generalized anxiety disorder: nature and course.
 J Clin Psychiatry.
 2001;62 Suppl 11:15-19; discussion 20-21.